babivillanova/webpricecalculator/readme.md

-# Web Pricing Calculator
+# Web Product Customizer

-Calculator created using Javascript and HTML for a housing price.
+Calculator created using Javascript and HTML for interior customization.